Blog

 As companies spent $37 billion on generative AI in 2025 (a 3.2x increase from 2024), a pattern has emerged that should concern every business leader: the tools getting the most attention are built for developers, not the knowledge workers who make up the majority of your workforce.

-The gap isn't about AI capability.
-It's about infrastructure.
+The gap is about infrastructure, not AI capability.
 And it's costing companies millions in failed adoption.

 Understanding the Developer vs. Knowledge Worker Divide